vipinagrawal25/MeMC/README.md

 This assumes that h5c++ is already in the path.
 For convenience the user may choose to add these commands to the .bashrc file.

 2) The user can opt to compile the code with mpic++ and specify the hdf5 library path.
 An example is provided in hosts/su.
+Also note that, the library path should be added to LD_LIBRARY_PATH as well.

 ## Installation